soulfind-dev/soulfind/README.md

 ```

 The Makefile uses LDC by default to build Soulfind.
 Set the DC environment
-variable to `dmd` or `gdc` to use the respective compilers instead:
+variable to `dmd` to use DMD instead:

 ```sh
 DC=dmd make